jpope8/container-escape-dataset/README.md

         """
 ```

+### Running your own scenario(s)

 Once implemented, the scenario can be passed to the experiment to run the single scenario.
 Experiments can also be run with multiple scenarios using the ScenarioComposite.
-The following example shows the ScenarioExample being run with other scenarios using ScenarioComposite.
+The following example shows the ScenarioExample being run with other scenarios.

 ```python
 #